-Many individuals still believe that the onset of an MI will be "dramatic," with chest pain that is severe and crushing [2; 309].
-Among individuals who had an acute MI, 40% interpreted their symptoms as cardiac in nature [303].
+Many individuals still believe that the onset of an MI will be "dramatic," with chest pain that is severe and crushing [2; 318].
+Among individuals who had an acute MI, 40% interpreted their symptoms as cardiac in nature [312].
 In addition, chest pain and other ACS-related symptoms were interpreted differently by men and women.
 Men were more likely to think the symptoms were cardiac in nature if the chest pain was severe and if they had a history of CHD.
-In contrast, women did not relate severity of chest pain with a cardiac origin [303].
-Healthcare professionals should talk to patients about the "real" signs and symptoms [301].
+In contrast, women did not relate severity of chest pain with a cardiac origin [312].
+Healthcare professionals should talk to patients about the "real" signs and symptoms of ACS, emphasizing the diversity in symptoms [310].